jjay18-hokie/zillow-price-prediction/README.md

 ![Model Comparison](images/rmodel.png)

-The Random Forest model outperformed Linear Regression in predictive accuracy, achieving a higher R² score on the test dataset.
+The Random Forest model significantly outperformed Linear Regression, improving R² from 0.54 to 0.72.
+This demonstrates the model’s ability to capture nonlinear relationships and complex feature interactions in housing price prediction.

 ## Random Forest Feature Importance